esythe/Portfolio/AdventureWorks/README.md

 ## 📎 Notes
 - This project focuses on **query logic and analysis**, not data cleaning, as AdventureWorks is a pre-cleaned sample dataset.
-- All analysis was completed using SQL in a Microsoft SQL Server environment.